View latest climbs added from the last 6 months to 2 years.

 Your route may not appear in the correct order on the crag initially but this should be corrected by the Editor.

-Archived Routes: Full descriptions of some routes have been omitted from the current guidebook, either because the climb could not be located, or because it is overgown, dangerous, or of very poor quality - and in some cases all three.
-For each crag there is now an Archived Routes section that can be selected.
-The descriptions given are unlikely to have been checked and are recorded for historical interest only.
-Anyone hoping to climb these routes should exercise extreme caution.
-In most cases, the approximate location of the route is mentioned in the current guide.
-Some of the older climbs are measured in feet; 1 foot (') = 0.3048 metres.
+Archived Routes: Many routes are now omitted from the current guidebooks - the climb could not be located, it is overgown, dangerous, or of very poor quality - and in some cases all three.
+The Archived Routes section contains the descriptions.
+Some may not have been checked and are recorded for historical interest.
+If exploring these routes you should exercise extreme caution.
+The approximate location of the route may be in the current guide.

 Copyright: The information contained in these pages is copyright the FRCC and is provided free for non-commercial use.
 Commercial users, or those wishing to distribute any of this information, should contact the FRCC Guidebooks Secretary for permission - this requirement is waived for those writing routes reports and similar articles for the climbing press.